dotnet/docs/docs/tutorials/getting-started-with-csharp/microservices.md

 Now you can run the template generated application.
 That's done using a series of tools from the command line.
 The `dotnet` command runs the tools necessary for .NET development.
-Each verb execute a different command
+Each verb executes a different command

 The first step is to restore all the dependencies: